nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 ### `delete` - Deleting task

-EchoBot will delete the specified task.
+echobot.main.EchoBot will delete the specified task.

 Format: `delete INDEX`
 - Deletes the task at the specified INDEX.